 When submitting samples via E-mail all samples must be packaged in a .ZIP file.

 Additionally, any .ZIP file created must be password-protected (encrypted) using the password "infected" (minus the "") - using the basic or default zipping level - some compression software offers varying degrees.
-Failure to follow these guidelines will cause your submission to be rejected.
+Failure to follow these guidelines will cause your submission to be rejected or ignored.

 If you've done that properly an automated response should be received almost immediately, followed by a manual one, usually within 24 - 48 hours.